Monads and theories: Semantics

 \section{Semantics}

-In the next section, we will explicitly identify the $\A$-nervous monads and $\A$-theories for many of the examples listed in Section~\ref{sec:setting}, but before doing this, we study further aspects of their general theory related to the taking of semantics.
+In the next section, we will explicitly identify the $\A$-nervous monads and $\A$-theories for the examples listed in Section~\ref{sec:setting}.
+Before doing this, we study further aspects of the general theory, namely those related to the taking of semantics.